Tillerino/scruse/README.md

 `jackson-databind` provides `JsonNode` for reading and writing JSON.
 You would only use this instead of `jackson-core` if you have some special requirements, e.g. you cannot guarantee that the order of fields in JSON is stable and require polymorphism.
+To correctly handle visibility of discriminators and unknown properties, we need adapters for `JsonNode`.
+Use `JacksonJsonNodeReaderAdapter` and `JacksonJsonNodeWriterAdapter` to write your `@JsonInput` and `@JsonOutput` methods.
 The required dependency is:

 ```xml